Nastel/tnt4j-streams-zorka/README.md

 ## TNT4J-Streams-Zorka can be run
 * As standalone application
     * write streams configuration file.
 See ['Streams configuration'](https://github.com/Nastel/tnt4j-streams/blob/master/README.md#streams-configuration) chapter for more details
-    * configure Your loggers
+    * configure your loggers
     * use `bin/tnt4j-streams.bat` or `bin/tnt4j-streams.sh` to run standalone application
-* As API integrated into Your product
+* As API integrated into your product
     * Write streams configuration file.
 See ['Streams configuration'](https://github.com/Nastel/tnt4j-streams/blob/master/README.md#streams-configuration) chapter for more details
     * use `StreamsAgent.runFromAPI(configFileName)` in your code
 * As Java agent attached to running JVM